 But other research suggests attorneys should rise higher in this list.
 A recent study (Lawyers and Fools: Lawyer-Directors in Public Corporations, Litov, Sepe and Whitehead, Cornell Law Faculty Publications, 1/1/2014) analyzed data from the BoardEx database of 1500 U.S. public corporations that comprise the S&P Composite 1500 Index (excluding financial institutions).
 It found that those companies with lawyer-directors enjoyed a 9.5% increase in firm value; this factor is more frequently seen in companies "subject to greater litigation and regulation, as well as firms with significant intangible assets, such as patents."

 Our panel took a broad look at this general idea.
 Paul Williams noted that attorneys bring certain skills to the table: rigorous thinking, analysis, logic, and an ability to balance people and issues.
-I personally consider myself a businessperson who is capable of incorporating legal risk considerations within a general business risk discussion.
-The fact I have an MBA and have served as a COO also factors into this.

 The Cornell study found that companies are adding more lawyer-directors: Between 2000 and 2009, the percentage of large companies with one or more attorneys at the table rose from 24.5% to 43.9%.
 Within this subset are intriguing correlations: executive compensation incentives were less tied to risk-taking and more to increasing firm value; the likelihood of stock options backdating litigation dropped by 94%; lawyer-directors increase the effect of patent litigation on firm value by 13.2%; accounting malpractice litigation's impact decreased from 35% to 13.5%.
 The study authors conclude, "a lawyer-director increased firm value on average]…value-maximizing firms should encourage lawyers to join their boards."